Strategies for Amazon's New Product Targeting Offering

-Earlier this month, Amazon Ads announced that Product targeting would be available on Sponsored Display for US sellers.
+Earlier this month, Amazon Ads announced that Product targeting would be available on Sponsored Display for U.S. sellers.

 Now available via Seller Central, the expanded capability means reaching shoppers who are browsing similar and/or complementary product types and categories.

-Previously, Seller Central targeting was limited to just audience choice.
 This change means the abilities to target specific product IDs and categories are now available.

 A Welcome Addition Upgrade to Sponsored Display